google/neural-tangents/README.md

 * `predict` - predictions with infinite networks:

-  * `predict.gp_inference` - either fully Bayesian inference (`mode="NNGP"`) or inference with a network trained to full convergence (infinite time) on MSE loss using gradient flow (`mode="NTK"`).
+  * `predict.gp_inference` - either fully Bayesian inference (`mode="NNGP"`) or inference with a network trained to full convergence (infinite time) on MSE loss using continuous gradient descent (`mode="NTK"`).

-  * `predict.analytic_mse` - inference with a network trained on MSE loss with gradient flow for an arbitrary finite time.
+  * `predict.gradient_descent_mse` - inference with a network trained on MSE loss with continuous gradient descent for an arbitrary finite time.

-  * `predict.gradient_descent` - a network trained on cross-entropy loss with gradient flow for an arbitrary finite time (using an ODE solver).
+  * `predict.gradient_descent` - inference with a network trained on arbitrary loss with continuous gradient descent for an arbitrary finite time (using an ODE solver).

-  * `predict.momentum` - a network trained on MSE loss with momentum gradient flow for an arbitrary finite time (using an ODE solver).
+  * `predict.momentum_flow` - inference with a network trained on arbitrary loss with continuous momentum gradient descent for an arbitrary finite time (using an ODE solver).

 * `api` - various methods useful for working with infinite networks, including (but not limited to!):
     * `batch` - makes any kernel function `ker_fun` compute the kernel in batches over inputs, in parallel over available GPUs or TPU cores.